Tiffany & Co. flagship store: Interior

 The upper floors were built with public and private showrooms.
-The first four stories contained retail departments, while the upper stories contained offices, jewelers' studios, and a repair shop.
+The first four stories were used by retail departments, while the upper stories had offices, jewelers' studios, and a repair shop.
 The first mezzanine level contained three private showrooms, one each in the French, English, and Modern architectural styles.
-There were aslso five glass-enclosed buying rooms.
-The flagship store includes a café on its fourth floor, Blue Box Cafe, opened in 2017.
+There were also five glass-enclosed buying rooms.
+The flagship store includes a café on its fourth floor, Blue Box Cafe, operated by the restaurateur Daniel Boulud and opened in 2017.
 The café has a breakfast, lunch, and tea menu and is decorated in Tiffany Blue, the color for which the brand is known.
+The fifth floor contains memorabilia such as photos of Audrey Hepburn and a minidress that she wore in the film Breakfast at Tiffany's.
+An oak staircase, with mirrors and transparent balustrades, runs from the first to the seventh floors.
+Following the 2020s renovation, the floors above the eighth story were gutted and replaced.
+The eighth and ninth stories became into an exhibit and event space.
+Next to this space is an outdoor terrace with seats and a bar.

+When it reopened in 2023, the store had forty artworks by artists including Damien Hirst, Jenny Holzer, Rashid Johnson, and Richard Prince.
+By 2024, the building had 58 works of art.
+Among these are Jean-Michel Basquiat's painting Equals Pi, installed on the ground floor.
+The works also included a color-changing oval designed by James Turrell, a cabinet by Hirst, a group of mirrored disks by Anish Kapoor, and animations for 14 window frames.
+The eighth floor has a sculpture of an apple, created by Claude Lalanne of the art duo Les Lalanne; it alludes to New York City's nickname, the "Big Apple".

 The building was one of the first major retail buildings built with central air conditioning in New York City.
 A heating plant for the ground floor was placed in the basement, while the upper floors were heated and ventilated through the original double-story penthouse on the roof.